Value Chain

 A value chain is a business model that describes the full range of activities needed to create a product or service, from conception and production to distribution and after-sales service.

-The Value Chain is a strategic framework used to analyze how a company creates value for its customers.
-The term was coined by Harvard Business School professor Michael Porter.
-He envisioned the organization as a system, made up of subsystems each with inputs, transformation processes, and outputs.
-The core idea is that "value" is the amount buyers are willing to pay for what a firm provides.
-A company is profitable if the value it commands exceeds the costs involved in creating the product.
-By breaking down the company into strategically relevant activities, managers can understand the behavior of costs and the existing and potential sources of differentiation.
-The value chain is distinct from the "supply chain."
-A supply chain focuses on the flow of goods from supplier to customer.
-A value chain focuses on how value is added at each step of that flow.
+The Value Chain is a foundational strategic framework and business model that describes the full range of activities needed to create a product or service, from its initial conception and production to its final distribution and after-sales service.
+The concept was originally introduced by Harvard Business School professor Michael Porter in his seminal 1985 book, "Competitive Advantage."
+Porter envisioned the organization as a cohesive system, made up of various subsystems each with its own inputs, transformation processes, and outputs.
+By analyzing these individual subsystems, a company can better understand how it can create the most value for its customers while maintaining a healthy profit margin.
+The core principle of the Value Chain is that "value" is defined as the total amount that buyers are willing to pay for what a firm provides.
+A company is considered profitable and sustainable if the total value it commands in the marketplace exceeds the collective costs involved in creating and delivering that product or service.
+By breaking down the company into its strategically relevant activities, managers can gain a granular understanding of the behavior of their costs and identify existing or potential sources of differentiation that set them apart from competitors.
+This structural view is essential for any business leader seeking to move beyond surface-level financial statements and into the true mechanics of wealth creation.
+It is important to distinguish the Value Chain from the more commonly understood "supply chain."
+While a supply chain typically focuses on the operational and logistical flow of goods from the supplier to the end customer, the Value Chain focuses on the qualitative and quantitative ways that value is added at each specific step of that flow.
+It is a tool for strategic analysis rather than just logistical management, helping firms to decide which activities they should perform internally and which they should outsource to achieve a superior competitive position.

 Key Takeaways